OMS Standard: Accepting Payments

 1. All merchants will accept American Express, Discover, Visa and MasterCard

-2. Available methods of accepting payments ALL CARD DATA MUST BE SWIPED, INSERTED, OR ENTERED THROUGH A CERTIFIED P2PE PAYMENT CARD TERMINAL; OR BY THE CUSTOMER THROUGH AN OMS APPROVED E-COMMERCE SYSTEM.
+2. Approved methods of accepting payments ALL CARD DATA MUST BE TAPPED, INSERTED, SWIPED, OR ENTERED THROUGH A CERTIFIED P2PE PAYMENT CARD TERMINAL; OR BY THE CUSTOMER THROUGH AN OMS APPROVED E-COMMERCE SYSTEM.

 1. Card Present Transactions